-Practicum experiences, applicable toward ASHA certification, are provided by the on-campus TSU Speech Clinic.
-Clinic provides diagnostic and clinical services to children and adults in the middle Tennessee area.
-To further accomplish training objectives, students are assigned to off-campus practicum sites for diagnostic and clinical experiences and involvement in interdisciplinary team approaches to case management.

-Opportunities exist for students to obtain diverse clinical experiences through the Department's affiliations with the school system, child-care centers, habilitation and rehabilitation facilities, hospitals, and health-care facilities.
+Practicum experiences, applicable toward ASHA certification, are provided on-campus at the TSU Speech and Language Clinic where diagnostic and clinical services are offered to children and adults in the Middle Tennessee area.
+Students are also assigned to off-campus practicum sites to obtain diverse experience through the Department's affiliations with school systems, child-care centers, habilitation and rehabilitation facilities, hospitals, and health-care facilities.

-The graduate program is accredited by the Council on Academic Accreditation (CAA) of the American Speech Language and Hearing Association (ASHA).
-ASHA implemented new Standards for the Certificate of Clinical Competence in Speech-Language Pathology in 2005.
-Students who did not apply for certification prior to January 1, 2005 may be required to take additional coursework and clinical practica in order to provide evidence of knowledge and skills pertinent to the field of speech language pathology.
+The Master of Science Program in Speech and Hearing Science is accredited by the Council on Academic Accreditation (CAA) in Speech-Language Pathology of the American-Speech-Language-Hearing Association (ASHA).
+ASHA implemented new Standards for the Certificate of Clinical Competence in Speech-Language Pathology effective 2014.
+Students may be required to take additional prerequisite coursework in order to provide evidence of knowledge and skills required for certification.